Purchasing School Meals

 • Students enrolled in the Head Start program

-Income Guidelines 2022-23
+Income Guidelines 2023-2024

 Household Size Annually Monthly Weekly

-for each additional family member, add +$8,732 +$728 +$168
+for each additional family member, add +$9,509 +$793 +$183

 Frequently Asked Questions

-How can I contact the Division of Food and Nutrition Services to discuss the Free and Reduced-Price Meals program?
+How can I contact the Division of Food and Nutrition Services to discuss the Free and Reduced-price Meals program?

 The main phone number for the Division of Food and Nutrition Services is 240-740-7400.
-This phone number is also for calls related to the Free and Reduced Price Meals program.
+This phone number is also for calls related to the Free and Reduced-price Meals program.
 You may also contact us via email at DFNSOffice@mcpsmd.org.

 I would like to apply for the meals program, but am concerned that my child may get embarrassed if the teachers or other students learn that we need assistance.
 How can this be avoided?

-The Division of Food and Nutrition is charged with keeping the eligibility of each student confidential.
-We may not disclose individual student eligibility to anyone except the students’ parents, guardians, or cafeteria managers.
+The Division of Food and Nutrition Services is charged with keeping the eligibility of each student confidential.
+We may not disclose individual student eligibility to anyone except the student's parents, guardians, or cafeteria managers.
 School lunch lines are designed to maintain confidentiality by using student ID numbers.
 By using this system, there is no way for any student to know if a classmate’s lunch account is being charged or if the student is receiving a free meal.

 My child was eligible for free meals last school year.
 Do I need to apply again?